The Yokohama – Hamburg conversation project

-In Europe we are aware of a paradox art tradition, the avantgarde.
+In Europe, we are aware of a paradox art tradition, the avant-garde.
 Every new art generation separates itself from the one before in this tradition.
 The notion of art and its discourse change during taking a position, differentiation (demarcation) and establishing a position.
 This movement then develops into a new firm rite.
-Artistic expression will be defined by relation and demarcation of former art concepts.
+Artistic expression will be defined by the relation and demarcation of former art concepts.
 The separation of former traditions becomes a returning pattern, which follows the maxim of artistic freedom.

 While we had found during the 20th century a change of volume and surface secession, this secession expanded into a social emancipation in the sixties.
 Art moved towards the social terrain.
 Since then conditions of artistic productions have been questioned.
 Our daily life has saturated the art studio and the locations of art productions have moved out of the studio.

-At the same time artists are starting among other things to found kindergardens and care in that way for an autonom connection between family and artistic work.
+At the same time, artists are starting among other things to found kindergartens and care in that way for an autonomous connection between family and artistic work.

 Due to the lack of an appropriate gallery structure which could adapt to the cities´ development, the missing of art collectors which could agree to blank values and a dominant art market which trims education and production to usability/ exploitation, this movement reached its climax in the nineties.

-Michael Kress presented in a lecture examples of locations and projects of self-organized art in Hamburg.
+Michael Kress presented in lecture examples of locations and projects of self-organized art in Hamburg.

 – trustyourlocalartist.com, a project which combined real-internet und non-commercial video galleries.
 It had a broad audience while displaying recent art videos in popular places on the Hamburg night scene

 – The art studio house Hamburg/FRISE, founded in 1978, which was one of the first cooperatives founded by artists and has since then moderate rents.